tomimick/restpie3/README.md

 Background workers & cron
 -------------------------

-uwsgi provides a simple mechanism to let background workers execute long running tasks.
+uwsgi provides a simple mechanism to run long running tasks in background worker processes.

-In the worker module (like in [bgtasks.py](py/bgtasks.py)) you have this code:
+In any Python module (like in [bgtasks.py](py/bgtasks.py)) you have this code:

     @spool(pass_arguments=True)
     def send_email(*args, **kwargs):
         """A background worker that is executed by spooling arguments to it."""
         #...code here...

-You execute the above worker method from anywhere with code:
+You start the above method in a background worker process like this:

     bgtasks.send_email.spool(email="tomi@tomicloud.com",
             subject="Hello world!", template="welcome.html")